MP Estate Planning UK

 Discretionary trust and trustees’ role

-• Use a letter of wishes to explain practical hopes; it guides trustees though it is not legally binding.
+• Use a letter of wishes to explain your practical hopes and priorities.
+A letter of wishes guides trustees in exercising their discretion, though it is not legally binding.
+It is your voice from beyond the grave.

-“A life interest trust can protect a partner’s life needs while keeping capital for the next generation.”
+“A life interest trust can protect a partner’s housing needs while keeping capital for the next generation.
+Not losing the family money provides the greatest peace of mind above all else.”

 How to implement your plan in practice

-Start with the title: ensuring the deed and the will work together is the first practical move.
-The best will can be undone by the wrong ownership type.
-Match the legal title with your estate wishes so a property share can pass as you intend.
+Start with the title: ensuring the Land Registry title and your will work together is the first practical move.
+The best will can be completely undone by the wrong form of property ownership.
+Match the legal title with your estate plan so your share can pass as you intend.

 Converting property and aligning documents

-Changing from joint ownership to tenants in common lets each person leave their share under a will or into a trust.
+Changing from joint tenants to tenants in common lets each person leave their share under a will or into a trust.
+This is known as severing the joint tenancy.
 Typical steps are:

-• Check the Land Registry title and mortgage lender consent.
+• Check the Land Registry title to confirm the current ownership type, and obtain mortgage lender consent if there is an outstanding mortgage.

-• Agree the intended share split and get a solicitor to draft the transfer.
+• Agree the intended share split (commonly 50/50, but it can reflect actual contributions) and instruct a solicitor to prepare the severance notice or transfer.

-• Update the will so the deceased’s share flows into the chosen trust or beneficiaries.
+• Update both wills so the deceased’s share flows into the chosen trust or to the named beneficiaries.

 Lifetime gifts, insurance and the seven-year rule